cossacklabs/0fc/README.md

   - secret tokens, used to give access to chatroom, are generated on client side (although part of the verification happen on server side)
 - during key sharing every service message is protected by keys, derived from random data of more than one party
 - outgoing messages are encrypted and sent only once (all room members share the same symmetric key)
+- secret access token is used once (deleted after key confirmation)

 IMPORTANT: To be considered really secure, 0fc should be validated by third parties and deployed properly.
 No cryptographic tool should be trusted without third-party audit.
 Before that happens (if it ever does), there's a protocol description at the end of this document, which allows you to take a look at the inner workings of 0fc and make your own judgement.